gbr-mendes/space-flight-news/README.md

     - docker-compose --version
         - Expect output: docker-compose version 1.29.2, build 5becea4c

+- Make sure that the port 5432 is avaliable.
+You can stop the postgres process on ubunto with:
+    - sudo systemctl stop postgres
+    On windows just kill the process on task manager.

 - Clone this repo to somewhere on your computer:
     - git clone https://github.com/gbr-mendes/space-flight-news.git